 This is the third article in our series on “What’s the Best Choice for Archiving Video?” in the cable, education and healthcare space.
 We reported in July that Sony discontinued it’s line of AIT Storage products which served as a great archive for users with large video libraries.
 In September we looked at whether you should consider using DVD as a possible archive source and later looked at whether it makes sense to use external hard drives as an archive.
 Today we will look at NAS or Network Attached Storage.
+It does not matter what your facility does, broadcast automation, video on demand, video streaming, video in the classroom or patient education, backing up your video files is critical to avoid a future disaster.

 Network Attached Storage Overview